-During recent expeditions by NOAA's Okeanos Explorer, the team came across this extraordinary jellyfish, belonging to the genus Crossota.
-Check out how beautiful it is quietly pulsing its way through the ocean:
+During recent expeditions by the National Oceanic and Atmospheric Association's Okeanos Explorer, the team came across this extraordinary jellyfish, belonging to the genus Crossota.
+Check out how beautiful it's quietly pulsing its way through the ocean:

-The hypnotic beauty of this jellyfish certainly got us curious about other unique and beautiful jellyfish species found throughout the world's oceans.
+The hypnotic beauty of this jellyfish certainly got us curious about other unique and beautiful jellyfish species throughout the world.
 Here are nine more gorgeous and alien-looking species.

 The cauliflower jelly is named for the wart-like projections on its bell, which resemble the vegetable.
 While that doesn’t sound very pretty, the species itself is beautiful.

 Found in the mid-Pacific to the Indo-Pacific, and also in the Atlantic ocean off of West Africa, the cauliflower jelly is an oceanic species that can grow relatively large, reaching diameters of 1.5 to 1.9 feet.

 Much like its vegetable namesake, it is something you can find on dinner plates.
 Well, in China and Japan, anyway.
 The species is considered a delicacy and also is utilized for medicinal purposes.